Ananya6Daitkar/Agriculture-Chatbot/chatbot/lesotho/agricultural-chatbot-lesotho/PROPOSAL_CONDENSED.md

 ## Conclusion

 We are a capable, committed, passionate student team ready to deliver a transformative agricultural chatbot for Lesotho.
-Our combination of technical skills, agricultural expertise, local knowledge, and cost-effectiveness ($15,000 vs. $50,000-100,000+) makes us uniquely qualified to execute this project successfully.
+Our combination of technical skills, agricultural expertise, local knowledge, and flexible phased funding approach makes us uniquely qualified to execute this project successfully.

 **We're not just building a hackathon demo—we're creating a sustainable solution that will serve Lesotho's farmers for years to come.**